-# Both the main types of Buddhism, Hinayana (One buddha, Strict) and Mahayana (Multiple Buddhas, Less strict) were practised here
+# Both the main types of Buddhism, Hinayana (One Buddha, Strict) and Mahayana (Multiple Buddhas, Less strict) were practiced here

 # Jayavarman VII (1181-1218, just 37 yrs old at death!?) was Mahayana follower

-# Suryavarman II (1113-1150) and Jayavarman VII are the 2 greatest Khmer kings.
+# Suryavarman II (1113-1150) and Jayavarman VII (“J7”) are the 2 greatest Khmer kings.
 J7 built Angkor Thom, Bayon, Ta Phrom Etc. J7 was known as a builder and he had a very stable government.
 J7 made Khmer the greatest empire in South-East Asia.
-He built rest houses every 15ms and hospitals were alao built.
+J7 built rest-houses every 15 miles and hospitals were also built.
 J7 defeated Cham and ruled Champa region for 17 years.
 There are J7 statues all over country, in buildings, roadside Etc.

 # After seeing local Batik paintings and how they are made, I had to buy one.
 Bought a very colorful one.

 # Angkor Wat, the largest religious monument in the World, UNESCO World Heritage Site.
 It has had changes over the years, with each King adding to it.
 Lots of statues were donated to Angkor Wat.

 # Angkor Thom was a very well-planned city by the standards 1000yr ago.